thomastech/PixelRadio/docs/User_Manual/README.md

 The first time you boot PixelRadio it won't know your WiFi credentials.
 So it's unable to connect to the local network as a traditional WiFi Station (STA) connection.
 But it has a backup plan for that event.
-After it fails to connect it will switch to Accss Point (AP) mode.
+After it fails to connect it will switch to Access Point (AP) mode.
 An Access Point works the same as a mobile hotspot.

 ### AP MODE INSTRUCTIONS